haskell/haskell-language-server/NOTES.md

 # Notes

-This branch is for experimenting and attempting to implement renaming qualified-as aliases.
+This branch is for experimenting and attempting to implement renaming import aliases.
 For example:

 ```haskell
 -- Before: ----------------------------

 import qualified Data.List as L